ironbar/mnist_universe/docs/08_causality.md

 ### 2. From Buccaneers to Guine Pigs

+This chapter tells the history of how the dominant school of thought in statistics banned causality from science and instead advocated for correlation.
+It's interesting to see the influence of eminent statiticians.
+It also tells how Wright battled with them with his path analysis technique.

 #### Regression to the mean

 #### History of Pearson and his preference for correlation over causation